What does a Compressor Pedal Do?How To Use a Compressor Pedal

 In fact, it does not really matter if the sound is coming from an electric guitar or an acoustic guitar since the compressor pedal can modify to sounds to be either lower or higher.
 Typically, if a guitarist is playing rock and roll music to a group of people, they can benefit greatly from using a compressor pedal because it will allow the guitarist to switch back and forth between finger style and slapping without causing the music to suffer from greater amplitude spikes.

 In addition to controlling amplitude spikes, it is also important to note that a compressor pedal can be used as a clean boost.
 Specifically, in situations where the guitarist wants to drive the front of their amplifier harder.
-Some guitarists will use the compressor pedal in this manner when they want to finger pick a part to stand out more or if they choose to add sustain during their own solo.
+The super mommy some guitarists will use the compressor pedal in this manner when they want to finger pick a part to stand out more or if they choose to add sustain during their own solo.
 Either way, musicians who become familiar with its functionality and how it really works, they can use it control to tone of the music that they produce.

 How to use a Compressor Pedal